 But then, I thought about my audience.
 What if someone from my class was nearby in the parking lot and noticed my carelessness?
 What if that would taint their impression of me before the class even started?
 I didn’t want to take the chance, so I took the time to straighten out the car.

-Coincidentally the class was all about Personality Styles.
-Each one of them had taken the DISC assessment and were eager to learn their results.
+Coincidentally the class was all about Personality Styles and the DiSC Profile.
+Each one of them had taken the assessment and were eager to learn their results.
 I got the brilliant idea of using my parking lot story to illustrate differences between the styles.

 I described my experience, including why I took the time to straighten out the car.
 I knew my group would be made up of analytical folks who value quality and accuracy and didn’t want to ruin my credibility even before the class started.